- 1 Ionizing & Non-ionizing Radiation:

 It is not the power (viz.
 0.2 watts) but the point source of great brightness which poses a hazard.
 There are two types of hazards – One from the laser itself and the other from equipment.

 The solid-state lasers produce high power outputs and can cause skin burns and eye damage if safety rules are not followed.
-Other hazards are thermal effect, electric shock, ozone effect, high gas pressures in the flash lamp when it is fired (explosion hazard), cryogenic cool burns due to liquid nitrogen and helium, oxygen deficiency if N or He leaks into atmosphere and hazards from viewing, operation and reflections.
+Other hazards are thermal effect, electric shock, ozone effect, high gas pressures in the flash lamp when it is fired (explosion hazard), cryogenic cool burns due to liquid nitrogen and helium, oxygen deficiency if N or He leaks into the atmosphere, and hazards from viewing, operation and reflections.

 The control measures include –